Error-331/code_tests/docs/bible/links.md

 Prisoners of Hope - July 19 (Return to your place of safety and find your peace in his presence; Gods love replenishes even the direst wells);

+Better Than Guests - July 20 (If we have yielded our lives to Christ, we are firmly in the family of God);

+Trial As Opportunity - July 21 (Instead of looking with dread at the uncertainty of our troubles, may we learn to look with eyes of opportunity knowing God will come through; Let us rejoice in the little victories as well as the big, for God's love lights up our lives in flashing little miracles of mercy);

 ## Misc

 Христос и Крест (Франко);